belle2/basf2/framework/doc/conditions-database.rst

 will use different globaltags.
 The only exceptions are the globaltag used online during data taking and for prompt processing of data directly after data taking:
 These two globaltags are flagged as running and information for new runs is constantly added to them as more data becomes available.

-Otherwise all globaltags to be used in analysis need to be fixed.
+All globaltags to be used in analysis need to be fixed.
 Globaltags which are not fixed, i.e. "OPEN", cannot be used for data processing.
+Otherwise it is not possible to know exactly which conditions were used.
+If a globaltag in the processing chain is in "OPEN" state processing will not be possible.

 .. versionchanged:: release-04-00-00
    Prior to release-04-00-00 no check was performed on the state of globaltags so all globaltags could be used in analysis

-When processing data the software needs to know, which payloads to use for which runs so the globaltag (or multiple globaltags) to be used needs to be specified.
+When processing data the software needs to know which payloads to use for which runs so the globaltag (or multiple globaltags) to be used needs to be specified.
 This is done automatically in most cases as the globaltag used to create the file will be used when processing, the so called **globaltag replay**.
 However